cyberbotics/webots/docs/guide/mavic-2-pro.md

 #### mavic\_2\_pro.wbt

 ![mavic_2_pro.wbt.png](images/robots/mavic-2-pro/mavic_2_pro.wbt.thumbnail.jpg) This demonstration shows a DJI Mavic 2 PRO flying over a rural area.
-After the drone has taken, you can control it with the keyboard of your computer.
+After the drone has taken off, you can control it with the keyboard of your computer.